upryzing/clerotri/docs/dev/building.md

 ### Analytics server

-Before running the server, you'll need to set up the databse.
+Before running the server, you'll need to set up the database.

 Connect to Postgres: